Sept. 18, 2025 - Freedomain Radio - Stefan Molyneux

 All right.

-Stefan, can you talk about the cock blocking mother?
+Stefan, can you talk about the cockblocking mother?

-It is a mother who has lived her life, had her kids, but is divorced, and so decides to live with her daughter, usually firstborn, under the guise of it being economically smart, the daughter therefore never gets to date.
+It is a mother who has lived her life, had her kids, but is divorced and so decides to live with her daughter, usually firstborn, under the guise of it being economically smart.

-Well, I'm not sure why you'd say cock blocking when you're talking about a daughter.
+Well, I'm not sure why you'd say cockblocking when you're talking about a daughter.

-So uh the more common thing, at least what I've seen, and this is not anything objective, it's just what I've seen.
+So the more common thing, at least what I've seen, and this is not anything objective, it's just what I've seen.

 I mean, it could happen with daughters.

-I write about this in my novel from like twenty-five years ago called The God of Atheists.
+And so that is the more common formulation I write about this in my novel from like 25 years ago called The God of Atheists.

-So that situation seems to me very common.
+So That situation seems to me very common.

-Again, put him in bad clothes, give him a bad haircut or no haircut, and uh don't teach him about uh grooming, don't take him to the dentist uh as often as you should.
+And to keep a man, to keep a boy unattractive, right, again, put him in bad clothes, give him a bad haircut or no haircut, and don't teach him about grooming.

 I'm not criticizing it.

-Uh I'm just pointing pointing it out.
+I'm just pointing it out.

-Uh and just constantly inviting him over because she's lonely.
+And is just constantly inviting him over because she's lonely.

-And women, I think, tend to suffer more from loneliness than uh men do.
+And women, I think, tend to suffer more from loneliness than men do, which is, I'm not saying that's a good or bad thing.

-I mean, I I think I would feel it now, you know, happily married and so on, but I remember when I was younger, uh if if there was for some reason I just didn't see people for a while, I don't ever remember experiencing uh loneliness.
+I remember over the course of my life, I mean, I think I would feel it now, happily married and so on, but I remember when I was younger, if there was, for some reason, I just didn't see people for a while, I don't ever remember experiencing loneliness.

-Um I have my books, I'm my poetry to protect me.
+I have my books and my poetry to protect me.

 It's a lot of fun being in here.

-It's a lot of really interesting ideas and thoughts and creativity.
+A lot of really interesting ideas and thoughts and creativity.

-And I don't generally feel lonely, I don't generally experience loneliness, but I certainly know other people uh who have experienced that, and I think without exception, almost all of them have been women.
+And I think without exception, almost all of them have been women.

-Men can get too used to isolation, which is not healthy, and women can get too dependent upon others.
+Men can get too used to isolation, which is not healthy.

 And a family is automatic relationships, right?

-And uh it does make people sometimes a little bit lazy to simply rely on family stuff rather than go out there in the free market of friendships and work to compete.
+And it does make people sometimes a little bit lazy to simply rely on family stuff rather than go out there in the free market of friendships and work to compete.

 You know, it's really tough.